guanyingc/PS-FCN/README.md

 # Test PS-FCN on DiLiGenT main dataset using all of the 96 image-light pairs
 CUDA_VISIBLE_DEVICES=0 python eval/run_model.py --retrain data/models/PS-FCN_B_S_32.pth.tar --in_img_num 96
+# You can find the results in data/Training/run_model/

 # Test UPS-FCN on DiLiGenT main dataset only using images as input
 CUDA_VISIBLE_DEVICES=0 python eval/run_model.py --retrain data/models/UPS-FCN_B_S_32.pth.tar --in_img_num 96 --in_light